 We are seeing these leaders use this platform—Anaplan—to solve for three key challenges.

 Challenge 1: Where should I invest my next dollar of commercial spend?

-Using the Anaplan platform, commercial leaders are determining marketing tactic spend allocations based on which tactics will have the biggest impact on brand awareness.
-They are identifying that they are over-paying for, and under-investing in, market access.
+Using the Anaplan platform, commercial leaders are determining how to allocate sales and marketing spend based on which tactics will have the biggest impact on brand awareness.
+In parallel, they are identifying that they may be over-paying for (or perhaps under-investing in) market access.
 And they are tuning their investments across brand awareness and market access based on insights gleaned from their data.

 On the brand awareness front, should we invest more in detailing, direct-to-consumer (DTC) campaigns, speaker programs, and key opinion leader education, or elsewhere?
 Imagine being able to go to a dashboard that tells you, “You ran these two DTC campaigns during these months, and based on a 20-percent average increase in demand by month six after the midpoint of the campaign—controlled for other factors using demand data, survey data, and tracking data—this was the total pull-through generated, and this is how long the increase in demand was sustained.”
 We get our answer in terms of the real ROI generated on your campaigns relative to other tactics.
 The true power of one platform, however, comes from being able to pivot from a dashboard for obtaining these insights to one where you can apply these insights.
 Being able to ask, “What happens if…” and getting the answer in terms that matter to you (e.g., demand, awareness, market share) and your stakeholders (e.g., in $ terms) in real time.